 Pre-Mealtime Routine for a Little Gruffalo

-This routine also helps the children get to know me AND to make it more engaging, I add a bit of theatrical flair to the book by presenting some vegies strategically into the story to touch and add some movement/exercises.
+This routine also helps the children get to know me AND to make it more engaging, I add a bit of theatrical flair to the book by presenting some veggies strategically into the story to touch and add some movement/exercises.

-After reading the book, we will often do some extra exercises like big Gruffalo stomping, some little mouse tip-toeing, some owl flying, some snake slithering and of course some fox crawling.
+After reading the book, we will often do some extra exercises like big Gruffalo stomping, some little mouse tip-toeing, some owl flying, some snake slithering and some fox crawling.
 All of these movements are easy to do no matter what space you have.
 The crawling and slithering in particular are great for getting some proprioceptive system input – this (put very simply) means getting some push/pull feelings into the body.
 Proprioceptive system input helps form feedback loops about our actions and reactions to pressure and get us all ready to take on a new task.